 - Expedited benefits: If you need SNAP benefits quickly, you may qualify if you have less than $150 in countable income and less than $100 in liquid assets (cash on hand, money in the bank), or if your shelter costs exceed your income and liquid assets.
 106 C.M.R. § 363.100.
-See Can I get emergency SNAP benefits? for expedited SNAP.
+See When am I eligible for expedited (emergency) benefits? about expedited SNAP.

-- Elder/disabled households with gross income above 200% federal poverty level: If you are age 60 or older, or disabled and your gross income exceeds this level, DTA will ask about assets.
+- Elder/disabled households with gross income above 200% FPL: If you are age 60 or older or disabled and your gross income exceeds this level, DTA will ask about assets.
 Your assets must be below $3,500.
-Assets include bank accounts, stocks, bonds, real estate other than your home, etc. Assets do not include tax-deferred retirement or education accounts, your home or land it sits upon, a car or other excluded items See 106 C.M.R.§363.130 for a full list of which assets are counted and 106 C.M.R. §363.140 for a list of non-countable assets.
+Assets include bank accounts, stocks, bonds, real estate other than your home, etc. Assets do not include tax-deferred retirement or education accounts, your home or land it sits upon, a car or other excluded items.
+See 106 C.M.R.§363.130 for a full list of which assets are counted and 106 C.M.R §363.140 for a list of non-countable assets.

-- Income you earn from assets, like interest payments: Any income you receive from an asset does count as income, including interest earned on savings and dividends you receive.
+- Income you earn from assets: Any income you receive from an asset does count as income, including interest earned on savings and dividends you receive.
 106 C.M.R. § 363.220(B)(5).
 If interest is paid quarterly or annually, DTA will average it out over the three, or twelve, months.
 106 C.M.R. §364.340.
 DTA may ask for bank statements, tax filings or other proof of the amount of interest or dividends you receive.

 - Pension or retirement savings account withdrawals that are more frequent than one time withdrawals are likely countable as unearned income.
 Withdrawals from savings accounts are non- countable income.
 Interest income is countable.
 Hotline Q&A (Feb 2014)

-- Instructions on how to explain to elders and other households why interest income and other income from assets counts (e.g., annuities, dividends, pension payments); verification of dividend payment or assets can include tax returns; requirement to assist with verifications.
-Transitions Hotline Q&A (May 2009)
+- Instructions on how to explain to elders and other households why interest income and other income from assets count (e.g., annuities, dividends, pension payments); verification of dividend payment or assets can include tax returns; requirement to assist with verifications.
+Transitions Hotline Q&A (May 2009

 - Cash-in of life insurance policy treated as asset to the extent household subject to asset test (not cat el).
 Transitions Hotline Q&A #2 (Feb.
 2013).